Latitudes Year Program

 Additionally, you have the opportunity to continue your path in experiential education, deepening your knowledge and understanding through:

-You may also earn up to 36 college credits during the Latitudes Year.
+You may also earn a full year of college credits during the Latitudes Year.

 What type of work experience can I participate in during my FVP?